HeiCut/HeiCut/README.md

 HeiCut is presented in the paper:
 > *Exact Minimum Cuts in Hypergraphs at Scale*, ALENEX 2026.

-The GitHub repository (https://github.com/HeiCut/HeiCut.git) provides:
+This repository provides:
 - Source code for **HeiCut**
 - Implementations of competing algorithms: **Trimmer**, **Relaxed BIP**, and **ordering-based solvers**
 - Benchmark datasets (`M_{HG}`, `L_{HG}`, and $(k,2)$-core)
 - Scripts to **reproduce all experimental results** from the paper

+The source code and benchmark datasets are permanently archived on [Zenodo Software](https://doi.org/10.5281/zenodo.17140473) and [Zenodo Dataset](https://doi.org/10.5281/zenodo.17142170) to ensure long-term availability.

 ---